 The biggest pitfall that we have observed at Hanu is that people start to feel anxious when wearing our device because they become concerned that their HRV is too low.
 That in and of itself defeats the purpose!
 But, if we start to view HRV as a directional guide, we can use that information to help inform us as to how well or not so well we are adapting to stress.
 If your HRV is stable or trending upward, then your nervous system is responding how it should!
 If your HRV is trending downward, then that should be the warning sign that you may need to engage in some biofeedback, breathwork, meditation, or other strategy to kickstart the relaxation process.

-You can get a Hanu device and measure and manage these things on your own or you can even work with one of our Hanu Certified Coaches to guide you through the process.
+You can get a Hanu device and measure and manage these things on your own or you can even work with one of our Hanu Licensed Therapists to guide you through the process.